SansForSSBU/Minecraft-Plugin-and-Server/README.md

 Running the command "/showChunks" will show you all chunks that there are void crophoppers in along with the amount of cactus eligible to spawn in those chunks.

-The void crophopper plugin was made by me.
-Everything else was not.
-I made this plugin a while back when me and some friends were making a Minecraft server.
+I made the crophopper plugin only.
+I made this plugin an while back when some friends and I were making a Minecraft server